rg727/MOEA-diagnostics-for-financial-risk-management/README.md

     - type "java -cp MOEAFramework-2.12-Demo.jar org.moeaframework.analysis.sensitivity.SetContribution -e 0.05,0.1,0.5,0.1 -r portfolio.ref Borg_portfolio.set NSGAII_portfolio.set MOEAD_portfolio.set RVEA_portfolio.set NSGAIII_portfolio.set > portfolio_set_contribution.txt".
 The result is a text file with percentages of algorithm contribution

 7) Generation of Metrics:
    * evaluate.sh : Creates metrics file for each seed and parameterization for each algorithm.
   -type "./evaluate.sh" and metrics files will be created in ./data_metrics

 8) Calculating Overall Problem Hypervolume: The relevant files are:

-* HypervolumeEval.java (and the corresponding .class file that is created from it (-type "javac -classpath MOEAFramework-2.12-Demo.jar HypervolumeEval.java)
+   * HypervolumeEval.java (and the corresponding .class file that is created from it (-type "javac -classpath MOEAFramework-2.12-   Demo.jar HypervolumeEval.java)
 -type "java -cp MOEAFramework-2.12-Demo.jar HypervolumeEval ./data_ref/portfolio.ref >> lake_ref.hypervolume

 ## Steps to Run for Processing Data (./data_processing) ##